-Interview with pianist Tom Lawton Part II
+Pianist Tom Lawton Part III

 Read MoreThe Philadelphia Jazz Legacy Project is a collaborative initiative aimed at preserving and sharing Philadelphia’s rich jazz history.
 The organization was formed in 2018-2019 as a cooperative effort between five major Philadelphia jazz organizations in the city Jazz Bridge, the Philadelphia Clef Club of Jazz & Performing Arts, the Painted Bride Art Center, Jazz Philadelphia, and the Ars Nova Workshop.
 Our primary goal was to establish a Philly Jazz Archives to collect, preserve, and share the city’s extensive jazz legacy, and the archive is now currently living at the Charles L. Blockson Collection at Temple University.
 The core focus of the project is to identify and preserve personal papers, memorabilia, and other archival materials documenting the city’s jazz history, taking a collective and inclusive approach that involves representatives from the entire jazz community.
 We survey and collect contributions from fans, musicians, photographers, club owners, writers, and jazz families across the metro region to help build a comprehensive history.